washtubs/unite/README.md

 Description modification: what to do about conflicts, since these folders will be tracked globally? shouldn’t happen very often.
 Lets aim for resolving these issues automatically in the future, but for the time being, it should not happen too often.

+# Notes

+prior to any global interaction, we will want to ensure that the .description dir is identical.
+To do this, we will make a SHA fingerprint a part of the Description object and use that prior to any and all global exchanges, to ensure they are consistent.